 - Greg Petrics

 The Fermat Point (AKA the Torricelli Point; AKA the isogenic center; AKA the Steiner Point) of a triangle ABC is a point P such that the sum of the segments AP, BP and CP is minimized.
-A good overview of Fermat Points is available at various sites around the web.
+A good overview of Fermat Points is available at various sites around the web including Wikipedia and Wolfram MathWorld.
 This page introduces you to the core concepts of Fermat Points and their role in network optimization in a hands-on way.
-To start, try moving the point P in the applet below to shorten the network AP+BP+CP connecting A, B and C.
+To start, try moving the point P in the applet below to shorten the network AP+BP+CP which connects A, B and C.

 Move P to shorten TotalNetwork=AP+BP+CP